ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0003-thin-vs-fat-domain-events/index.md

     | BasicStoryDetailsCaptured of BasicStoryDetailsCaptured
 ```

-As the events never leave core, they can include domain types.
-Integration
+As events never leave core, they can include domain types.
+Integration events,
-events, leaving core, would need to be transformed into primitive types.
+leaving core, would need to be transformed into primitive types.

-`OccurredAt` may not be required in some domains, and instead set by the
-component persisting the event (if the event needs persisting).
-Or the value of
-`CreatedAt` or `UpdatedAt` would used at event's `OccurredAt` value.

 Persisting events for auditing or troubleshooting, some fields should be
-promoted to query the events.
-As each event likely has a different shape, the
+promoted to query events.
+As each event may have a different shape, the event is
-event itself is persisted as a string.
-The aggregate Id to which the event
+persisted as JSON or a string, depending on database support.
+The aggregate Id
-belongs should be extracted across events and become a field in the persisted
+to which the event belongs should be extracted across events and promoted to a
-domain events database table.
+field in the persisted domain events table.

-It's important to note that persisting domain events doesn't imply event
+Persisting domain events doesn't imply event sourcing.
+Domain events are only
-sourcing.
-Domain events are only intended for use within core, aren't intended
-for replay, and aren't versioned.
-Event sourcing is a complex topic in itself,
+intended for use within core, not intended for replay, and not versioned.
+Event
-not worth it for most applications.
+sourcing is a complex topic, not worth it for most applications.

-Publishing an event to another aggregate, the notification handler may require
+Publishing an event to another aggregate, the event processor may require access
-access to fields on the `Story` or `Task`s not part of the event.
-These handlers
+to fields not part of the event.
+These event processors would query the
-would query the repository.
-As both the initial command handler and subsequent
+repository.
+As both the command handler generating the event and subsequent
-notification handlers run within the same transaction, querying the store
+event processors run within the same transaction, querying the store guarantees
-guarantees up-to-date entities.
+up-to-date entities.

-Also, one command handler isn't limited to emitting a single event.
-Imagine a
+One command handler isn't limited to emitting a single event.
+Imagine a use case
-use case where the handler adds and removes items to or from a list.
-This could
+where the handler adds and removes items to or from a list.
+This could result in
-result in multiple events.
+multiple events.

 ## Decision

-We use semi-fat events, including fields relevant to the event.
-This supports
+We use semi-fat events, including fields relevant to the event as it supports
-using events to update the store as well.
-It isn't event sourcing so we can't
+update the store based on events.
+It isn't event sourcing so we can't re-create
-re-create the state of an aggregate for events, but apply events on the fly.
+the state of an aggregate for events, but apply events on the fly.
+It's a
-It's a pragmatic trade-off between going full event sourcing (too complex) and
+pragmatic trade-off between going full event sourcing (often too complex) and
-using a relational database without EF.
+the complexities of using a relational database without EF change tracking.

 We could've stored aggregates and domain events in a document database.
 It would
-simplify the repository implementation by removing the complexities of mapping
-from a flat SQL result set to an object graph.
-In fact, we could provide an
+remove the repository complexities of mapping from a flat SQL result set to an
-alternative implementation of the repository interface using SQLite as a
-document database and core wouldn't be able to tell the difference.
-Though
-complexity might start to creep back in as the aggregates evolve and dynamic
+object graph.
+However, complexities start to creep back in as aggregates evolve
-queries would become more difficult, even with SQLite JSON query abilities
+and dynamic queries become more difficult, even with SQLite JSON query support.
-(while not trivial, and as an alternative to event sourcing, one could map new
-and updated aggregates from a JSON to a relational representation).

 ## Consequences

-Without EF's build-in change tracker, keeping an aggregate up-to-date with a
+Without EF's change tracker, keeping an aggregate up-to-date with a relational
-relational store is significant work: imagine scanning an aggregate for changes
+store may involve significant work: imagine scanning an aggregate for changes
 and generating SQL from those.
-If instead we treat the store as an immediately
+By instead treating the store as an immediately
-updated read-model, we've simplified change tracking.
+updated read-model, we simplify change tracking.

 ## See also